 Marriage Regulations 2008

-With effect from 1 October 2008, to be married in a Parish Church, at least one party to the proposed marriage must satisfy one or more of the following Qualifying Connections
+Since 1 October 2008, to be married in a Parish Church, at least one party to the proposed marriage must satisfy one or more of the following Qualifying Connections:

 1.Has his/her habitual place of Residence within the bounds of the Parish, or has previously had such habitual residence, for a period in excess of six months.